 We provide psychiatric care to patients experiencing mental health illness within the context of a neurological disorder.
-These neurological issues may include sleep disorders, seizure disorders (like epilepsy) or movement disorders (like Parkinson’s or functional movement disorders).
-Approaches to treatment will vary by disorder and can range in duration from one-time consultation to short-term follow-up.
+Treatment approaches will vary by disorder and can range in duration from one-time consultation to short-term follow-up.
 Our care is provided primarily in outpatient settings but also in inpatient settings where we collaborate with Consultation-Liaison Psychiatry to provide mental health support to patients undergoing complex medical or surgical interventions.

 Visit our Health Information section to find dedicated resources to help you understand your condition.

 Dr. Raed HawaDr.
 Hawa is a distinguished fellow of the American Psychiatric Association and Canadian Psychiatric Association as well as a Diplomate of the American Board of Sleep Medicine, the American Board of Obesity Medicine and the American Board of Psychiatry and Neurology with subspecialty training in Psychosomatic Medicine and Sleep Medicine.
 He is the Deputy Psychiatrist-in-Chief at UHN and a Professor in the Department of Psychiatry, at the University of Toronto.
 His clinical interests are in the area of interaction between psychiatric disorders, bariatric surgery and sleep disorders.
 He has multiple teaching awards at the local, national and international levels and has more than 80 peer-reviewed papers and book chapters published in the areas of medical education, bariatric psychiatry and sleep psychiatry.
 He has recently taken on the role of President, of the Canadian Academy of Psychosomatic Medicine.

 Operations Lead (Interim): Alison Seto

 You will be contacted with information about your first appointment.